DenisRomashov/nlp2018_hp_asoif_rus/README.md

 You can easily change settings of evaluation process in ```src/analogies_evaluation.py``` and ```src/doesnt_match_evaluation.py``` files.
 Also you can skip some steps like *1. create questions* and  *2. check frequencies* because there is no need to rerun these scripts if you haven't changed term files.

+## Importance of lemmatization

 ![Check frequencies comparison](https://github.com/DenisRomashov/nlp2018_hp_asoif_rus/blob/master/md_sources/check_frequencies_comparison.png)

+As you can see, lemmatization of corpus helps to increase term frequencies.
+The main problem of training russian dataset is a range of different forms of word which mean the same but written in a different way because of a grammar rules.
+Example:
+Russian:
+> *Озеро* - за *Озеро***м**

+English:

+> *Lake* - behind the *Lake*

+Lemmatization process trained on russian grammar rules changes all forms to the base form and helps to achieve better results.